19hours/sg-statutes/Acts/Telecommunications Act.md

 (7) Where the defence provided by subsection (6) involves an allegation that the commission of the offence was due to the act or default of another person, the person charged shall not, without leave of the court, be entitled to rely on that defence unless, within a period ending 7 clear days before the hearing, he has served on the prosecutor a written notice giving such information identifying or assisting in the identification of that other person as was then in his possession.

-### Prohibitions in respect of telecommunication and radio- communication equipment
+### Prohibitions in respect of telecommunication and radio-communication equipment

 34\.—(1) No person shall —